Maine-eDNA/medna-metadata/README.md

 # Maine-eDNA metadata - a data management system for tracking environmental DNA samples

-## Docker Setup
-*The modules in Maine-eDNA metadata have not yet been fully tested and migrated.
-This message will be updated after successful implementation with the following Docker commands.*

-The `/docker` directory has `medna.env.db.txt`, `medna.env.txt`, and `nginx.proxycompanion.env.txt` which contain all environmental variables for docker deployment.
-Make a copy of these files with the `.txt` extension removed (e.g., `medna.env.db`, `medna.env`, `nginx.proxycompanion.env`) and variables updated with desired settings.
-These files are necessary for docker.
-Other files that affect docker are:
-* `entrypoint.sh`
-* `.dockerignore`
-* contents of `/docker` directory
-* settings in `medna_metadata/settings.py`

-Once settings are verified, run `sudo docker-compose up -d` to build and deploy medna-metadata, PostgreSQL with PostGIS, and NGINX with LetsEncrypt.
+*The Dockerfiles in /docker are not yet fully tested.
+Once they are this message will be updated and users can use the docker steps to deploy the django app.*

-## How to setup without Docker on Ubuntu 20.04
+## How to setup on Ubuntu 20.04

 If you've never set up a server before, DigitalOcean provides an extensive variety of tutorials that we highly recommend:
 * https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04